- What is tech support?

 Especially as end users are becoming increasingly tech savvy each year.

-In fact, in 2016 the New York Times found that 73% of tech support managers said the complexity of support calls is increasing because customers have become more technologically sophisticated and can resolve simpler issues on their own.
+In fact, the New York Times found that 73% of tech support managers said the complexity of support calls is increasing because customers have become more technologically sophisticated and can resolve simpler issues on their own.

 This means that the 25-30% of tech support queries that couldn’t be handled in first line support, end up here in the second line and are far more complicated.
 It requires staff with in-depth knowledge of the product to handle these support requests and provide technical guidance – and, the ability to talk to users over the phone to help them find a solution.